csc-training/geocomputing/python/roihu/README.md

 ```
 module load geoconda
-cd /scratch/project_2015299/students/$USER/geocomputing/python/puhti/00_interactive
+cd /scratch/project_2000XXX/students/$USER/geocomputing/python/roihu/00_interactive
 python interactive_single_core_example.py
 ```

 * Wait, it takes a few minutes for complete.
 The printouts will appear in the terminal during the process.
 Note the time it took.
 * Check that there is one new GeoTiff file in your work directory with `ls -l output`
-* Close the compute node shell tab in your browser and delete the running job from `my interactive sessions` in the Puhti web interface.
+* Close the compute node shell tab in your browser and delete the running job from `my interactive sessions` in the Roihu web interface.
 * Optional, check your results with [QGIS](https://docs.csc.fi/apps/qgis/)

 As mentioned, Jupyter is nice for prototyping and testing, however if we want to use this process as part of a larger script, or make it possible to more easily adapt the script to run on other files or calculate other vegetation indices, we need to generalize it and put the code in a Python script.
 This means for example to put parts of the code into functions, so that they can be reused.
 You can find one such cleaned up and generalized script with much more comments in `00_interactive/interactive_single_core_example.py`.